erogenousbeef-zz/BigReactors/Roadmap.md

 - Add blocks for the 4 types of ingots

 ### Multiblock Turbine (post-0.3.0)
+- Cool particle effects when the reactor is on! (requires making my own particle, bleah)
 - Optional explosion during severe overspeed conditions
 - Redstone port.
 - Computer port.